spikedoanz/tensor-tic-tac-toe/README.md

 BOARD_DIM: Tuple[int] = Dimensions of the board.
 Can be N-dimensional (ex: [50,50,50,50,50])

+RANK: Dimensionality of the board, equal to len(BOARD_DIM)

 K: int = Length of line required to win

 ## Usage